Arnklit/ShellFurGodot/README.md

 - **Spring** - Amount of springiness to the physics.
 - **Damping** - Amount of damping to the physics (to imitate air and friction resistance stopping the fur's movement over time).
 - **Wind Strength** - Amount of wind strength, the wind is applied as a noise distortion in the vertex shader due to current limitations so it does not interact with the spring physics.
 If the *Wind Strength* is set to 0 the calculations are skipped in the shader.
-- **Wind Speed** - How quickly the wind noise moves accross the fur.
+- **Wind Speed** - How quickly the wind noise moves across the fur.
 - **Wind Scale** - Scale of the wind noise.
 - **Wind Angle** - The angle the wind pushes in degrees around the Y-axis.
 0 means the wind is blowing in X- direction.